×

 What do expats find most challenging?

 "Expats in Den Bosch often find the directness of the Dutch people challenging, as it can sometimes come across as blunt or rude.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and official matters are conducted in Dutch.
 The Dutch culture of consensus, where everyone's opinion is considered before making a decision, can also be difficult for expats who are used to a more hierarchical decision-making process.
 The reserved nature of the Dutch can also make it difficult for expats to form close friendships.
-Lastly, the Dutch emphasis on work-life balance can be a challenge for expats from work-centric cultures," remarked one expat who made the move to Den Bosch.
+Lastly, the Dutch emphasis on work-life balance can be a challenge for expats from work-centric cultures," commented one expat who made the move to Den Bosch.

 Is there a lot of crime in Den Bosch?